1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 ## Quick Jump to Windows in a Group by Window Title Search

-This would be very useful if you have a lot of windows in a group and you want to focus quickly to the current window without navigating trough the panes / or zapping trough aplpication in the maximum-size layout.
-Imagine, you can type /f to get quickly to the open firefox window in the group (like in VIM jumping to a text passage), and so on.
+This would be very useful if you have a lot of windows in a group and you want to focus quickly to the current window without navigating trough the panes / or zapping trough application in the maximum-size layout.
+Imagine, you can type /f to get quickly to the open Firefox window in the group (like in VIM jumping to a text passage), and so on.
 Let us discuss this idea!

 **Skills:**

 **Difficulty:**

 **Related Links:**

+# Possible Mentors